NuevoFoundation/workshops/content/english/supply-chain-analytics/_index.md

 {{% notice note %}}
 ## What is a Supply Chain?

-“A supply chain moves a product or service from supplier to customer.
-It is the people, activities, information, and resources which move the product.”
+> A supply chain moves a product or service from supplier to customer.
+It is the people, activities, information, and resources which move the product.

 {{% /notice %}}